-Similarly, Schuller Ventures has the same number of shares as the New Investor, although they only invested half as much money.
+Similarly, Schuller Ventures has the same number of shares as the “new investor”, although they only invested half as much money.
 Again, this is because of the $1,500,000 conversion cap.

 In the example above, both debtholders held notes with conversion caps.
 The math with a conversion discount is not very different.
 If the terms of a convertible note specify a 20% discount, and the price per share paid by the new investors is $3, then the note holder would convert to equity at a share price of $2.40.
-A convertible note with an outstanding balance of $250,000 would convert into 104,167 shares.Conversion Cap vs. Conversion Discount
+A convertible note with an outstanding balance of $250,000 would convert into 104,167 shares.

 The Fully Diluted Cap Table

 Investors generally force founders to set aside an option pool before investing in them.
-They don’t like investing in a company only to get diluted the later upon the hiring of a CFO, CTO, or other officer.
+They don’t like investing in a company only to get diluted upon the hiring of a CFO, CTO, or other officer.

-First, just because shares are authorized does not mean there is real intent to issue them.
-The authorized share count simply represents the number of shares authorized to be issued according to the company’s certificate of incorporation.Think of it this way – just because you can issue them, it doesn’t mean you will issue them.
+- Just because shares are authorized does not mean there is real intent to issue them.
+The authorized share count simply represents the number of shares authorized to be issued according to the company’s certificate of incorporation.
+(Or to put another way – just because you can issue them, it doesn’t mean you necessarily will issue them.)

-Second, if or when you do decide to issue more shares in the future, your new investors will get a say in things.
+- If or when you do decide to issue more shares in the future, your new investors will get a say in things.
 They are willing to be diluted under the right circumstances (the raising of a future round).
 Options, however, are generally granted out of the option pool without any input from the investors, so they just want to know what the dilution looks like up front.